zersoi/NLP_PROJECT/README.md

 # Sentiment Analyzer using BERT and Flask

-This project presents a sentiment analysis system that utilizes a fine-tuned BERT model to classify tweets as either positive or negative.
+This project presents a sentiment analysis system that utilizes a fine-tuned BERT model to classify as either positive or negative.
 The system is deployed as a web application using the Flask framework.

 ## Features
 - Leverages transfer learning through the use of a pre-trained BERT model (`bert-base-uncased`)